amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

 In case using gmail add email and password of your gmail account.

-When using gmail we need to **Allow access to less secure apps** to make mailer settings working, otherwise you may get unauthorized error.
-In case you get a **Net::SMTPAuthentication** error [this](https://stackoverflow.com/questions/18124878/netsmtpauthenticationerror-when-sending-email-from-rails-app-on-staging-envir) can help.
+When using gmail we need to **Allow access to less secure apps** to make mailer settings work, otherwise you may get unauthorized error.

+In case you get a **Net::SMTPAuthentication** error [this](https://stackoverflow.com/questions/18124878/netsmtpauthenticationerror-when-sending-email-from-rails-app-on-staging-envir) might help.

 *Feel free to provide any feedback or report any errors.
-I have created this post after deploying my own rails application and taking reference from the different sources and the links mentioned in the post.*
+I have created this post after deploying my own rails application on heroku and taking reference from different resources and the links mentioned in the post.*